Stochastic recursions: between Kesten's and Grincevi\v{c}ius-Grey's assumptions: Introduction

-For the recursion \eqref{affine} we do not restrict ourselves to positive $A$ and \eqref{mainass} is obtained in full generality.
-We first assume that $A\geq 0$ a.s. and then, in Section \ref{general}, we show how to reduce ``signed $A$'' to ``non-negative $A$''.
+Next we study the second order asymptotics of the right tail of $R$.
+Assuming more regularity of $\log A$, we prove that

+for some constant $C$; see Theorem \ref{perp2}.
+Notice that either $L(x)$ or $1$ may dominate the right hand side of \eqref{eq:second}. \eqref{eq:second} holds when the renewal measure determined by $\log A$ satisfies

+for some $\beta\in(0,1)$ and for all $x, h \geq 0$ - see Lemma \ref{FROST}.
+In view of \cite{Gol91} and \cite{BDP} it is not much of a surprise that stronger assumptions on $\H $ are needed to describe the second order asymptotics of the tail of a perpetuity.

+Finally, we develop a new approach to deal with signed $A$.
+We show how to reduce ``signed $A$'' to ``non-negative $A$'' (see Theorem \ref{signedB} (i)) and we apply our result to the case when $\E|A|^\a=1$.
 The method is quite general and it is applicable beyond our particular assumptions.